ChristinaParrott/CSE6250_GroupProject/README.md

 │       └── NOTEEVENTS_SAMPLE.csv
 ````
 3. Clean the data
-   1. Inside of the concept_annotation folder, create a data folder
-   2. The next set of scripts that need to be run are in the data_cleaning folder
+   1. The next set of scripts that need to be run are in the data_cleaning folder
-   3. Run python data_cleaning.py, which can take up to an hour to execute.
+   2. Run python data_cleaning.py, which can take up to an hour to execute.
 When it is complete, it will put an output.csv file in the data folder
-   4. Run python create_chunks.py, which splits the output.csv file into roughly equal sized chunks, which will be placed in a chunkssmall directory.
+   3. Run python create_chunks.py, which splits the output.csv file into roughly equal sized chunks, which will be placed in a chunkssmall directory.
 This script also creates an outputchunkssmall directory, which will be used by the next step.
-   5. When this process is complete, the directory structure of your concept_annotation folder should look like this:
+   4. When this process is complete, the directory structure of your concept_annotation folder should look like this:
 ````
 concept_annotation
 ├── data